 This book focuses on his music, looking at his early musical training in the Victorian country town of Benalla and in Melbourne in the 1930s, his experiences in a medical unit in Papua and New Britain during WWII, and his role in the development of traditional jazz in postwar Melbourne and Adelaide.
 A discussion of his use of the harmonium and his role as a comedian concludes with an evaluation of his contribution to Australian jazz.
 Foreword by Dick Hughes.

-The companion CD is now available and contains 21 rare tracks, only two of which have been previously released on CD.
+The companion CD contains 21 rare tracks, only two of which have been previously released on CD.
 Included are solo tracks and material from the Tony Newstead South Side Gang and the Portsea Trio.
 As well as a private session there are performances from the 1949 and 1962 Australian Jazz Conventions and the 1985 Mildura Jazz Jamboree.

 The Lion Roars: The Musical Life of Willie ‘The Lion’ McIntyre.
 Paperback (free postage in Australia)